MArhamAA1422/b6-learning/js/basics.md

 - When you have many nested callbacks, the code becomes hard to read, maintain, and debug.
 This is called callback hell.

 ## Promise
+- A Promise is **an Object** representing the **eventual completion** or failure of an asynchronous operation.
 - A Promise represents a value that may be available now, later, or never.
+- Requires callback.
+- Immutable.
+- Returns an Object (with data).
 - It has three states:
     - Pending - initial
     - Fulfilled - done
     - Rejected - fail
+- Control of the code/execution, callback has an issue on that.
+- **Attaching callbacks**, not sending callbacks.
 ```js
 const myPromise = new Promise((resolve, reject) => {
   let success = true;